From Executive Assistant to Entrepreneur

 How do I toot my own horn with my manager and ask for a raise?

 Let me know if you found this video helpful.
-And if you have any questions, please email me at teri@tericase.com or tericase@gmail.com and I will respond in a video*.
+And if you have any questions, please email me at teri@tericase.com and I will respond in a video*.

 Have a great week.